 NOTE: A minimum of 10 working days is required to enable processing and payment of approved costs.

-If there is disagreement about eligibility or use of the SIRA transition to work program prior to submission of an application, the worker and/or provider should try to resolve the matter directly with the insurer in the first instance.
+If there is disagreement about eligibility or use of the transition to work program, the worker should try to resolve the matter with the insurer in the first instance.

 Vocational rehabilitation programs resources are available: